kikofernandez/programmingfightclub/grasp-principles.md

 -->

-**Exercise**: let's assume that you would like to add a notification system to the mobile app of the case study whenever a friend posts a new comment on one of her guides.
+**Exercise**: Lets assume that you would like to get a phone notification whenever a friend posts a new comment on one of her guides.
 What classes would you need to create?
+What classes are a pure fabrication?

 <!--